ekiira/ekiira/README.md

 I'm tosin <br/>

-You can go through my projects, drop a star if you likey... <br/>
+I'm a Software Developer, you can go through my projects, drop a star if you likey...<br/>
-I'm a Software Developer and I love what I do.<br/>

 Don't worry my official website is coming up.
 Till then,<br/>